-Abstract We study investment decisions regarding disruptive economies.
-We propose an investment strategy for a firm seeking to invest in the very best technology among a sequence of opportunities.
-Our analysis shows that the optimal strategy for the investing firm is to invest a specific capital in the relatively best option after a threshold based on the number of observed options.
+Abstract.
+The information on the costs, benefits and opportunities is an essential tool for the study of real options in firms that make large investments.
+We study investment decisions regarding disruptive economies.
+The real options logic is unsuitable for single-investment events, which are becoming frequent in this type of economies.
+We propose a strategy for a firm seeking to invest in the very best technology among a sequence of opportunities.
+If the choice is not the best, the invested capital will be lost.
+The yield will depend on whether the chosen option is the best and on the investment.
+Our analysis shows that the optimal strategy for the investing firm is to invest a specific capital in the relatively best option after a threshold which depends on the number of opportunities.